5 SunGod Ambassadors share how they’re staying fit and adventure ready when going to the gym isn’t an option…

 Follow Emily’s adventures: @emilyj.tri

-London based Rich Williamson considers it a day wasted if he hasn't been for a run.
+London based Rich Williamson considers it a day wasted if he hasn't been for a run, with his men's running sunglasses in tow.
 Having completed multiple races from 5k up to marathon distance, and with ultra marathons in the pipeline for 2020, he's a pretty firm advocate for getting outside of the confines of the gym to experience both the physical and physiological benefits of running.